rasberry/ImageFunctions/Readme.md

 = function deform has two point pickers.. they are not supposed to be synchronized = also one is suppsed to propotional, not pixel based = also probableimg
-= selecting dropdown from speargraphic causes -g paramter to mysteriously appear for other functions = make usage description stand out a little - maybe a border under the text ?
+= make usage description stand out a little - maybe a border under the text ?
 = consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance